 Jennifer is the Awards & Student Membership Engagement Manager of the American Academy of Optometry & Foundation.
 Her role is to administer implementation of the AAOF programs and provide administrative support to the Director of Development.
-Although the majority of her fifteen years of exceptional executive administrative experience was in the accounting industry, she brings a work ethic and drive that will be an asset to the Foundation.
+Her work ethic and drive is an asset to the Foundation.
 She has an 20 year old daughter who is sophomore in college and has been happily married for 27 years.
 In her spare time she enjoys cooking and swimming.